Montana's congressional delegations: Delegates from Montana Territory

-Members of the United States House of Representatives
+United States representatives

-Members of the House of Representatives are elected every two years by popular vote within a congressional district.
+U.S. representatives are elected every two years by popular vote within a congressional district.
 Montana currently has two congressional districts.
 Every ten years, the number of congressional districts is reapportioned based on the state's population as determined by the United States census; Montana had had two districts from 1913 to 1993 and one at-large district from 1993 to 2023.

 There have been 34 people, including just one woman, who have served as representatives from Montana: 15 Democrats, 20 Republicans and 1 Populist.
 Ryan Zinke and Matt Rosendale are the current officeholders.